 OVERVIEW AND HISTORY

 CIVA is a bus operator, with daily departures from main cities such as Lima, Arequipa, Trujillo with routes covering all Peru.
-With over 45 years’ experience as a bus operator, CIVA is a respected and one of Peru’s favourite bus companies.
+With over 45 years’ experience as a bus operator, CIVA is one of Peru’s favourite bus companies.
 They were the first bus operator to introduce hosts in its fleet.
-Between 1999-2014 CIVA was the official bus operator for Peru´s football national team.
-Throughout the years, they has gained a high reputation for its quality customer service and buses with (160°) semi bed seats, and opening new routes around the country.
+Between 1999-2014, CIVA was the official bus operator for Peru´s national football team.
+Throughout the years, they have gained a good reputation for its quality customer service and buses with (160-180°) semi bed seats, and opening new routes around the country.

 TYPES OF BUSES IN OPERATION

 CIVA operates three different types of buses for passengers and one type of bus for heavy load: